This is the multi-page printable view of this section. Click here to print.

 export container=itksnap_3.8.0_20201208

 Then download the containers.
-An easy way is to use CURL:
+One way is to use CURL:

 Singularity Containers and GPUs